wellcomecollection/get_s3_checksums/README.md

 ## Installation

-You need Python 3 installed.
+You need Python 3 installed (3.8 or later).

 Clone this repository and install dependencies: